Archive

 Her life changed after she began cartooning to tell the stories of people she met at the hotel and on the street.
 A local community group inspired her to think about reporting activities in her neighbourhood without going through traditional media.
 She became part of an apprenticeship program developed by a cluster of local companies.
 After completing the program, she worked with others to open a new business in the area, AHA Media.

 Prof. Michael Porter has written extensively about the advantages of clustering as an approach to economic development.
 Concentrating interconnected companies, specialized suppliers and associated educational institutions in the same geographic area fosters increased employment, productivity and innovation, he said.
-The clusters become a catalyst for innovation that feeds economic growth.
+The clusters become a catalyst for innovation that feeds economic growth

 Building Opportunities with Business, a government-funded agency, dedicated to revival of the local economy, embraced clustering at the suggestion of an ex-board member who had studied at Harvard.

-Ms. Smith was part of a training program developed by a cluster that included Bell Canada, the FireHall Arts Centre, a local digital filmmaking program that works with youth at risk called Intersections Media, a B.C. government employment program called BladeRunners and a non-profit group working in social media called W2: Community Media Arts.
+, the FireHall Arts Centre, a local digital filmmaking program that works with youth at risk called Intersections Media, a B.C. government employment program called BladeRunners and a non-profit group working in social media called W2: Community Media Arts.

 The training program “gave me a big, big start,” she said.
 “It gave me a sense of direction.”